hm-lang/core/proposals/README.md

 # this is also valid hm-lang but it's not idiomatic:
 X := overloaded(Y) if Y != Null else Null

-# TODO: see if this syntax is ok with all other uses of ?
 # instead, you should use the more idiomatic hm-lang version.
-# putting a ? after the function name will check all arguments for presence;
+# putting a ?! after the argument name will check that argument;
-# if any argument is Null, the function will not be called and
-# a Null will be returned instead.
+# if it is Null, the function will not be called and Null will be returned instead.
-X := overloaded?(Y)
+X := overloaded(Y?!)

 # either way, X has type `string|null`.
 ```

+You can use `?!` with multiple arguments; if any argument with `?!` after it is null,
+then the function will not be called.

 ## constant versus mutable arguments